 Make sure all the fluid levels are correct and add additional fluid as needed.
 Check brakes and tires Make sure all the brakes are working properly and that there is enough air in the tires.
 Check lights and signals.

 Make sure all lights and signals are working properly.
-Make sure all fluids are at proper levels
+Make sure all fluids are at the proper levels

 Detailing your car